OpenEvalProject/evals/manuscripts/elife-69456/v1/manuscript.md

 ## Abstract

-Laboratory HbA 1c does not always predict diabetes complications and our aim was to establish a glycaemic measure that better reflects intracellular glucose exposure in organs susceptible to complications.
-Six months of continuous glucose monitoring data and concurrent laboratory HbA 1c were evaluated from 51 type 1 diabetes (T1D) and 80 type 2 diabetes (T2D) patients.
-Red blood cell (RBC) lifespan was estimated using a kinetic model of glucose and HbA 1c , allowing the calculation of person-specific adjusted HbA 1c (aHbA 1c ).
+Laboratory HbA1c does not always predict diabetes complications and our aim was to establish a glycaemic measure that better reflects intracellular glucose exposure in organs susceptible to complications.
+Six months of continuous glucose monitoring data and concurrent laboratory HbA1c were evaluated from 51 type 1 diabetes (T1D) and 80 type 2 diabetes (T2D) patients.
+Red blood cell (RBC) lifespan was estimated using a kinetic model of glucose and HbA1c, allowing the calculation of person-specific adjusted HbA1c (aHbA1c).
 Median (IQR) RBC lifespan was 100 (86–102) and 100 (83–101) days in T1D and T2D, respectively.
-The median (IQR) absolute difference between aHbA 1c and laboratory HbA 1c was 3.9 (3.0–14.3) mmol/mol [0.4 (0.3–1.3%)] in T1D and 5.3 (4.1–22.5) mmol/mol [0.5 (0.4–2.0%)] in T2D. aHbA 1c and laboratory HbA 1c showed clinically relevant differences.
-This suggests that the widely used measurement of HbA 1c can underestimate or overestimate diabetes complication risks, which may have future clinical implications.
+The median (IQR) absolute difference between aHbA1c and laboratory HbA1c was 3.9 (3.0–14.3) mmol/mol [0.4 (0.3–1.3%)] in T1D and 5.3 (4.1–22.5) mmol/mol [0.5 (0.4–2.0%)] in T2D. aHbA1c and laboratory HbA1c showed clinically relevant differences.
+This suggests that the widely used measurement of HbA1c can underestimate or overestimate diabetes complication risks, which may have future clinical implications.

 ## Introduction